Unreal Engine Live-Service Framework

 1. Live-Service Microservice Architecture

-Goal: Create a scalable and maintainable backend capable of handling millions of concurrent users by decoupling core game services.
+Goal: Create a scalable, maintainable backend by decoupling core domains into independent services.

 → Read the full technical deep-dive on the microservice architecture